AdrianSeguraOrtiz/GENECI/README.md

 * `--function TEXT`: A mathematical expression that defines a particular fitness function based on the weighted sum of several independent terms.
 Available terms: Quality, DegreeDistribution and Motifs.  [required]
 * `--algorithm [GA|NSGAII|SMPSO]`: Evolutionary algorithm to be used during the optimization process.
 All are intended for a multi-objective approach with the exception of the genetic algorithm (GA).  [required]
 * `--threads INTEGER`: Number of threads to be used during parallelization.
 By default, the maximum number of threads available in the system is used.  [default: 64]
-* `--plot-fitness-evolution / --no-plot-fitness-evolution`: Indicate if you want to represent the evolution of the fitness values.  [default: no-plot-fitness-evolution]
-* `--plot-pareto-front / --no-plot-pareto-front`: Indicate if you want to represent the Pareto front (only available for multi-objective mode of 2 or 3 functions). [default: no-plot-pareto-front]
-* `--plot-parallel-coordinates / --no-plot-parallel-coordinates`: Indicate if you want to represent the parallel coordinate graph (only available for multi-objective mode). [default: no-plot-parallel-coordinates]
+* `--plot-results`: Indicate if you want to represent results graphically. [default: plot-results]
 * `--output-dir PATH`: Path to the output folder.  [default: <<conf_list_path>>/../ea_consensus]
 * `--help`: Show this message and exit.